GodaProjects/python-basic-playground/README.md

 # Python Playground Project
-A playground project for python
+A playground project for basic python